Coins and Banknotes of Vietnam

 Thái Bình Hưng Bảo, character Đinh on the top(*)

-Most of the books about Vietnamese ancient coins published in Vietnam and abroad mention the "Thái Bình Hưng Bảo [太平興寶]" coin.
+Most books published about ancient Vietnamese coins, both in Vietnam and abroad, mention the "Thái Bình hưng bảo [太平興寶]" coin.
 These coins were produced during the reign of Đinh Tiên Hoàng.
 There are two types of "Thái Bình Hưng Bảo":

 - "Thái Bình Hưng Bảo" with a plain reverse.
 Characters "Thái Bình Hưng Bảo" are written diagonally in clerical or regular script style.